 Budgeting for your new business

-For the costing of your products I’m using the national millage allowance.
+For the cost of your products, I’m using the national mileage allowance.
 Separating the likely expenses into fixed costs will achieve an accurate figure but for costing using a mileage rate is satisfactory.
-When it comes to your bakery business plan a cash flow forecast will show separate expense for the following:
+When it comes to your bakery business plan a cash flow forecast will show separate expenses for the following:

 The total cost of fuel you expect to use in your business each month.
 This will include other journeys.